 Changes take effect as soon as practical in the implementation.

-For a given antenna pattern and 2.16 GHz channel, this attribute specifies the minimum number of active contiguous or non-contiguous time units (specified by another MIB variable) inside a sliding window of a given duration (specified by another MIB variable) that would require the STA to transmit DMG STA Directional Transmit Activity Report frames using that antenna pattern and 2.16 GHz channel.
+For a given receiver (or group of receivers always reached through a common transmit antenna pattern and transmit power) and a given 2.16 GHz channel, this attribute specifies the minimum number of active contiguous or non-contiguous time units (specified by another MIB variable) inside a sliding window of a given duration (specified by another MIB variable) that would require the STA to transmit DMG STA Directional Transmit Activity Report frames using that antenna pattern and 2.16 GHz channel.

 An active time unit is an interval of a given duration during which the STA has been in transmit mode to transmit at least one PPDU other than a PPDU that contains only DMG STA Directional Transmit Activity Report frames."